ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 (`std::unordered_map`), `std::unordered_set` have mostly similar logic.
 Multi keys containers are different beasts.
-They share a large portion of code with unique keys containers, but insertion and find logic is quite different, due to the set of stored keys is actually a multi set (allows multiple instances of the same key).
+They share a large portion of code with unique keys containers, but insertion and find logic is quite different, due to the set of stored keys is actually a [multi set][34] (allows multiple instances of the same key).

 GCC's libstdc++ implementation can be found in the [hashtable.h header][1], the class of interest is named `_Hashtable`.
 There will be a lot of names with leading underscores.
-Not everyone is used to such code, but Standard Library implementers have no choice but [to avoid collisions with user defined names][2] (macros for example).
+Not everyone is used to such code, but Standard Library implementers have no choice [to avoid collisions with user defined names][2] (macros for example).

 ## Data Layout

-If you don't want to dive into the details too deeply, you can use [this comment][3] from the hashtable.h header to grasp the basics of data layout.
+If you don't want to dive into the details, you can use [this comment][3] from the hashtable.h header to grasp the basics of `_Hashtable` data layout.

 ### Nodes